 The cryogenics room houses thirteen -25°C freezers and one -80°C freezer, dedicated solely to the collection.
-The freezers are alarmed, maintained on emergency power, and monitored 24/7 by the University's Physical Facilities division.
+The freezers are alarmed, maintained on emergency power, and monitored 24/7 by the University's Facilities Management division.
 Permanent archiving of the serum samples occurs in the Biosafety Level 2 laboratory adjoining the cryogenics room and the specimens archived according to an extensive procedural manual developed by the facility.
 Information on each specimen is entered into a computer database in a database management office adjoining the laboratory.

 Procedures and Standards

 All biological specimens undergo the same general procedures which are outlined in the facility's operating manual, a document containing standards and procedures for all aspects of the facility's functions.
-Procedures adhere to sterile technique and standard operating procedures for Biosafety Level 2 (or above) containment, along with operating standards required by the university.
+Procedures adhere to sterile technique and standard operating procedures for Biosafety Level 2 containment, along with operating standards required by the university.